alchemy-game-studios/integration-api/README.md

 # API Integration Service
-A NestJS implementation if an API integration service.
+A NestJS implementation of an API integration service.
 Provides a pass-through API for retreiving data from external APIs.

 Currently supports
 - Github pull requests counts from a given repository.